 Endometrial ablation can be performed by several different minimally invasive procedures which cause surgical destruction of the endometrium to treat abnormal uterine bleeding (AUB).
-The techniques for endometrial ablation are grouped into 2 major categories: resectoscopic and non-resectoscopic.
-Resectoscopic endometrial ablation, often referred to as first generation, relies on direct hysteroscopic visualization of the endometrial cavity.
-Non-resectoscopic techniques, known as second generation, use various energy sources including bipolar radiofrequency and heated water to accomplish global endometrial destruction.
+First generation technique involves the use of a resectoscope with direct visualization of the endometrial cavity.
+The resectoscopic technique has become less common with the introduction of non-resectoscopic techniques that use various energy sources including bipolar radiofrequency and heated water to accomplish global endometrial destruction.
 Both types of procedures appear equivalent in reduction of menstrual bleeding and patient satisfaction.
 Approximately 30-40% of women report amenorrhea at 1 year and and 50% at 2-5 years following ablation.
 Patient satisfaction with the procedure is quite high, ranging from 80-90%.

 Endometrial ablation is primarily intended to treat premenopausal women with heavy menstrual bleeding (HMB) who do not desire future fertility.
 Women who choose endometrial ablation often have failed or declined medical management.
 Absolute contraindications to endometrial ablation include pregnancy, known or suspected endometrial hyperplasia or cancer, desire for future fertility, active pelvic infection, IUD currently in situ, and being post-menopausal.
 In general, endometrial ablation should be avoided in patients with congenital uterine anomalies, severe myometrial thinning, and uterine cavity lengths that exceed the capacity of the ablative technique (usually greater than 10-12 cm).
 Progestin therapy or correction of anovulation is recommended instead of endometrial ablation for women with chronic anovulation because of concerns about hyperplasia.